ajd213/hypercubes/README.md

 When a graph is split into many disjoint clusters, we are primarily interested in how large those clusters are.
 Many properties of percolation, such as the value of $p$ at which the graph switches from the non-percolating to the percolating phase (the so-called "percolation transition"), can be computed if you know how likely clusters of different sizes are to form.
 Obtaining these probabilities, however, can be computationally expensive, especially for complex graphs such as the hypercube lattice.
 The most efficient method is often to 'grow' clusters from a starting site, generating the graph and evaluating the probabilities on-the-fly.
 By growing many clusters, we can estimate the cluster probabilities.

 This process of growing clusters is what the hypergraphs module is for.
 At its core is an efficient depth-first-search-like algorithm for growing clusters, written in C. The output of this algorithm is a list of many cluster sizes, which can be analysed by the provided functions to compute percolation properties.
-The module also contains functions for creating Hamiltonians (adjacency matrices) for the two graphs, as well as for running Dijkstra's algorithm.

 For more information on percolation, I recommend the book *Introduction to Percolation Theory, D. Stauffer & A. Aharony, Taylor & Francis (2003).*